 H.B.
-No. 1007 aims to enhance the security of election systems in Texas by amending the Election Code to establish comprehensive cybersecurity measures.
-The bill mandates the Secretary of State to adopt rules that define protected election data and best practices for securing electronic data, including methods for data encryption and access restrictions.
-A dedicated cybersecurity expert will be appointed to implement these measures, provide training to relevant personnel, and conduct biennial cybersecurity assessments.
-Additionally, the bill requires immediate notification to key state officials in the event of a cybersecurity breach, along with a structured investigation process and communication to affected individuals if personal data is compromised.
+No. 1007 aims to enhance the security of election systems in Texas by amending the Election Code.
+The bill mandates the Secretary of State to adopt rules that define protected election data and establish best practices for securing electronic data, including methods for data encryption and access restrictions.
+A dedicated cybersecurity expert will be appointed to implement these measures, provide training to relevant personnel, and conduct investigations in the event of a cybersecurity breach.
+The bill also requires that access to sensitive data be revoked for individuals who do not complete required training and outlines procedures for notifying affected individuals in case of a data breach.

 Statutes affected: